CIBC-Internal/python/Doc/library/io.rst

 .. class:: BufferedRandom(raw, buffer_size=DEFAULT_BUFFER_SIZE)

-   A buffered interface to random access streams.
-It inherits :class:`BufferedReader` and :class:`BufferedWriter`, and further supports :meth:`seek` and :meth:`tell` functionality.
+   A buffered binary stream providing higher-level access to a seekable :class:`RawIOBase` raw binary stream.
+It inherits :class:`BufferedReader` and :class:`BufferedWriter`.

    The constructor creates a reader and writer for a seekable raw stream, given in the first argument.
 If the *buffer_size* is omitted it defaults to :data:`DEFAULT_BUFFER_SIZE`.

    :class:`BufferedRandom` is capable of anything :class:`BufferedReader` or :class:`BufferedWriter` can do.
+In addition, :meth:`seek` and :meth:`tell`
+   are guaranteed to be implemented.

 .. class:: BufferedRWPair(reader, writer, buffer_size=DEFAULT_BUFFER_SIZE)

-   A buffered I/O object combining two unidirectional :class:`RawIOBase` objects -- one readable, the other writeable -- into a single bidirectional endpoint.
+   A buffered binary stream providing higher-level access to two non seekable :class:`RawIOBase` raw binary streams---one readable, the other writeable.
    It inherits :class:`BufferedIOBase`.

    *reader* and *writer* are :class:`RawIOBase` objects that are readable and writeable respectively.
 If the *buffer_size* is omitted it defaults to